Valencian language: Politico-linguistic controversy

 The AVL was established in 1998 by the PP-UV government of Eduardo Zaplana.
 According to El País, Jordi Pujol, then president of Catalonia and of the CiU, negotiated with Zaplana in 1996 to ensure the linguistic unity of Catalan in exchange for CiU support of the appointment of José María Aznar as Prime Minister of Spain.
 Zaplana has denied this, claiming that "[n]ever, never, was I able to negotiate that which is not negotiable, neither that which is not in the negotiating scope of a politician.
 That is, the unity of the language".
 (Note: "Nunca, nunca, pude negociar lo que no se puede negociar, ni aquello que no está en el ámbito de la negociación de un político.
 Es decir la unidad de la lengua.")
-The AVL orthography is based on the Normes de Castelló, a set of rules for writing Valencian established in 1932.
+The AVL orthography is based on the Normes de Castelló (Castelló Norms), a set of rules for writing Valencian established in 1932.

-A rival set of rules, called Normes del Puig, were established in 1979 by the Royal Academy of Valencian Culture (Real Acadèmia de Cultura Valenciana, RACV), which considers itself a rival language academy to the AVL, and promotes an alternative orthography, treating Valencian as an independent language, as opposed to a variety of Catalan.
-Compared to Standard Valencian, this orthography excludes many words not traditionally used in the Valencian Community, and also prefers spellings such as ch for //t͡ʃ// and y for //j// (as in Spanish).
-Besides, these alternative Norms are also promoted and taught by the cultural association Lo Rat Penat.
+A rival standard, commonly known as Norms of El Puig, was established in 1979 by the Royal Academy of Valencian Culture (Real Acadèmia de Cultura Valenciana, RACV), which considers itself a rival language academy to the AVL, and promotes an alternative standard.
+The Royal Academy of Valencian Culture treats Valencian as an independent language, rather than a variety of Catalan.
+Compared to the current official standard Valencian, the RACV's Norms rely exclusively on genuinely Valencian linguistic solutions, excluding many words not used in the Valencian Community, and also prefer spellings such as ch for //t͡ʃ// and y for //j// (as in Spanish).
+Furthermore, these alternative norms are also promoted and taught by the historic cultural association Lo Rat Penat.